tira-io/tirex-tracker/README.md

 This will link the TIREx tracker C API to your binaries.
 Take a look at the [examples](c/examples/) to see how our C API can be used.

-A minimal example would is shown below:
+A minimal example is shown below:

 ```c
 #include <tirex_tracker.h>